Shuunen/musitop/README.md

 Musitop will play music files found in input folder.

-If you like or dislike, click on the appropriate music-good and/or music-bad, Musitop will delete bad music and move good music into "keep" folder.
+If you like or dislike, click on the appropriate icons, Musitop will delete bad music and move good music into "keep" folder.

 ## Thanks

 * 1by1 : for their great music player
-* Paomedia : for the nice icon collection
+* Paomedia & Aha-Soft : for their pretty icons
-* minimist : for easy argument parsing
+* Minimist : for easy argument parsing
-* node-notifier : for easy desktop notification
+* Node-notifier : for easy desktop notification
-* shuffle-array : for easy array shuffling
+* Shuffle-array : for easy array shuffling
-* artists : for creating amazing music
+* Artists : for creating amazing music
+* Electron : for their great app

 ## TODO